 The Lakeside Course was the first of the two to open and sits across two islands and a peninsula in the reservoir.
 There are superb views of the Ba Vi mountain range and as you would expect from a course based on a reservoir, water comes into play regularly and features on 13 of the 18 holes.
 Your most difficult task will be to hit the hidden greens, which often require carries over the lake or shots over gorges, such as the 13th hole.
 Both the 7th and 14th holes are memorable, with a double dogleg and elevated tee, in addition to tremendous views of the Ba Vi Mountain from the highest point on the golf course.

 When playing golf at the BRG Kings Island Golf Resort you also have the option of a round on the Mountain Course.
 This course was designed by Pacific Coast Design Ltd and makes full use of the surrounding trees, mountains and water.
 If you wish to play both courses, perhaps you could book an overnight stay at the resort and make use of the other facilities, such as the swimming pool and sailing or fishing on the Dong Mo Lake.

-BRG Kings Island Golf Resort is home to two of the best golf courses in Hanoi and should feature on every Hanoi golf holiday itinerary.
+BRG Kings Island Golf Resort is home to three of the best golf courses in Hanoi and should feature on every Hanoi golf holiday itinerary.

 The first Jack Nicklaus design to open in Vietnam